 Nano fluid and materials research focuses on developing theory and computation to complement experiments in the area of laser-assisted steam cleaning of, for example, semiconductor devices; it further includes simulation of carbon nanotube reinforced polymers with a view to unravel the basic mechanisms underlying reorientation of carbon nanotubes and reorganization of polymer chains under high intensity magnetic field.

 Networks research relates to quantifying survivability/reliability inherent in a given network topology, developing new topologies of enhanced survivability to multiple faults, and creating structural analysis tools for detecting and isolating faults.
 Current applications focus on the integrated power system in an all-electric ship and communication systems.

-7. Uncertainty quantification.
+7. Uncertainty and sensitivity analyses.